-- 1. Fuel burning equipment with a design rate less than 10 MMBtu per hour, provided that the aggregate air pollutant specific emissions from all such units listed as insignificant do not exceed 5 tons per year (tpy) of any combination of HAPs, 75000 tpy carbon dioxide, and 10 tpy of any other air pollutant. - 2.
-Storage tanks less than or equal to 250 gallons storing organic liquids having a true vapor pressure less than or equal to 3.5 psia, provided that the aggregate air pollutant specific emissions from all such liquid storage tanks listed as insignificant do not exceed 5 tpy of any combination of HAPs and 10 tpy of any other air pollutant. - 3.
-Storage tanks less than or equal to 10,000 gallons storing organic liquids having a true vapor pressure less than or equal to 0.5 psia, provided that the aggregate air pollutant specific emissions from all such liquid storage tanks listed as insignificant do not exceed 5 tpy of any combination of HAPs and 10 tpy of any other air pollutant. - 4.
+- 1. Fuel burning equipment with a design rate less than ten (10) MMBtu per hour, provided that the aggregate air pollutant specific emissions from all such units listed as insignificant do not exceed five (5) tons per year (tpy) of any combination of HAPs, 75,000 tpy carbon dioxide, and ten (10) tpy of any other air pollutant. - 2.
+Storage tanks less than or equal to 250 gallons storing organic liquids having a true vapor pressure less than or equal to three and one-half (3.5) psia, provided that the aggregate air pollutant specific emissions from all such liquid storage tanks listed as insignificant do not exceed five (5) tpy of any combination of HAPs and ten (10) tpy of any other air pollutant. - 3.
+Storage tanks less than or equal to 10,000 gallons storing organic liquids having a true vapor pressure less than or equal to one-half (0.5) psia, provided that the aggregate air pollutant specific emissions from all such liquid storage tanks listed as insignificant do not exceed five (5) tpy of any combination of HAPs and ten (10) tpy of any other air pollutant. - 4.
 Caustic storage tanks that contain no VOCs. - 5.
-Emissions from laboratory equipment/vents used exclusively for routine chemical or physical analysis for quality control or environmental monitoring purposes provided that the aggregate air pollutant specific emissions from all such equipment/vents considered
+Emissions from laboratory equipment/vents used exclusively for routine chemical or physical analysis for quality control or environmental monitoring purposes provided that the aggregate air pollutant specific emissions from all such equipment/vents considered insignificant do not exceed five (5) tpy of any combination of HAPs and ten (10) tpy of any other air pollutant.

-- insignificant do not exceed 5 tpy of any combination of HAPs and 10 tpy of any other air pollutant. - 6.
-Non-commercial water washing operations of empty drums less than or equal to 55 gallons with less than three percent of the maximum container volume of material. - 7.
-Welding or cutting equipment related to manufacturing activities that do not result in aggregate emissions of HAPs in excess of 0.1 tpy. - 8.
-Containers of less than or equal to 5 gallons in capacity that do not emit any detectable VOCs or HAPs when closed.
+- 6. Non-commercial water washing operations of empty drums less than or equal to fifty-five (55) gallons with less than three percent of the maximum container volume of material. - 7.
+Welding or cutting equipment related to manufacturing activities that do not result in aggregate emissions of HAPs in excess of one-tenth (0.1) tpy. - 8.
+Containers of less than or equal to five (5) gallons in capacity that do not emit any detectable VOCs or HAPs when closed.
 This includes filling, blending, or mixing of the contents of such containers by a retailer. - 9.
-Equipment used for surface coating, painting, dipping, or spraying operations, provided the material used contains no more than 0.4 lb/gal VOCs, no hexavalent chromium, and no more than 0.1 tpy of all other HAPs. - 10.
-Non-production equipment approved by the Department, used for waste treatability studies or other pollution prevention programs provided that the emissions are less than 10 tpy of any air pollutant regulated under this regulation or less than 2 tpy of a single HAP or 5 tpy of any combination of HAPs.1 - 11.
-Operation of groundwater remediation wells, including emissions from the pumps and collection activities provided that the emissions are less than 10 tpy of any air pollutant regulated under this regulation or less than 2 tpy of a single HAP or 5 tpy of any combination of HAPs.
+Equipment used for surface coating, painting, dipping, or spraying operations, provided the material used contains no more than four-tenths (0.4) lb/gal VOCs, no hexavalent chromium, and no more than one-tenth (0.1) tpy of all other HAPs. - 10.
+Non-production equipment approved by the Department, used for waste treatability studies or other pollution prevention programs provided that the emissions are less than ten (10) tpy of any air pollutant regulated under this regulation or less than two (2) tpy of a single HAP or five (5) tpy of any combination of HAPs.1 - Operation of groundwater remediation wells, including emissions from the pumps and collection activities provided that the emissions are less than ten (10) tpy of any air pollutant regulated under this regulation or less than two (2) tpy of a single HAP or five (5) tpy of any combination of HAPs.
 This does not include emissions from air-stripping or storage. - 12.
-Emergency use generators, boilers, or other fuel burning equipment that is of equal or smaller capacity than the primary operating unit, cannot be used in conjunction with the primary operating unit, and does not emit or have the potential to emit regulated air pollutants in excess of the primary operating unit and not operated more than 90 days a year.
-This does not apply to generators which provide electricity to the distribution grid. - 13.
-Other activities for which the facility demonstrates that no enforceable permit conditions are necessary to ensure compliance with any applicable law or regulation provided that the emissions are less than 75,000 tpy carbon dioxide, 1 tpy of a single HAP or 2.5 tpy of any combination of HAPs, or 5 tpy of any other air pollutant regulated under this regulation.
-These emission limits apply to the sum of all activities listed under this group.
+Emergency use generators, boilers, or other fuel burning equipment that is of equal or smaller capacity than the primary operating unit, cannot be used in conjunction with the primary operating unit, and does not emit or have the potential to emit regulated air pollutants in excess of the primary operating unit and not operated more than ninety (90) days a year.
+This does not apply to generators which provide electricity to the distribution grid.